CSNAT Team: Putting faces to names

 CSNAT team and collaborators travel to Madrid

-The CSNAT team are thrilled to be so well represented at EAPC 2017 – 15th World Congress of the European Association for Palliative Care.
-In addition to our open interest group we also have a number of presentations.
+The CSNAT team were thrilled to be so well represented at EAPC 2017 – 15th World Congress of the European Association for Palliative Care.
+In addition to our open interest group we also had a number of presentations.

 Please select the links below to view our poster presentations:

 - How Does Organisational Context and Staff Attitudes Impact on the Success of Implementing an Intervention to Identify and Address the Support Needs of Family Carers?

 - Facilitating Successful Implementation of a Person-centred Intervention for Carer Assessment and Support: The Key Role of ‘Champions

 - Investing in Family Carers: A Model for Practice Implementation of Carer Assessment and Support within Palliative Care (Plan, Pilot, Train, Sustain)